 The majority of radiology techs can be found working in hospitals, though they may also be employed in a physicians office, diagnostic laboratory, or health clinic.
 Like other medical professionals that work directly with patients, there is the risk of exposure to infection disease.

 Another potential hazard is the fact that the diagnostic procedures often involve the use of radiation.
-Over exposure to X-rays or radioactive contrast used in ct scans can have long term effects on the health of the technician.
+Over exposure to X-rays or radioactive contrast used in ct scans can have long term effects on the health of the technologist.
 Numerous safeguards are used to limit exposure and if all procedures are followed, the risks are minimized.

 Radiology techs can expect to spend a good part of their work day standing and walking around.
 It may also be necessary to help patients into position so as to take the proper images.
 It can be physically demanding and may present a problem for someone who has chronic pain or back problems.